 What is now called the Old Square was originally Plaza Nueva (New Square), built as a popular alternative to Plaza de Armas, the military and government nerve center.
 Later called Plaza del Mercado (Market Square) as Havana's commercial hub, Plaza Vieja was the site of executions, processions, bullfights, and fiestas—all witnessed by Havana's wealthiest citizens, who looked on from their balconies.
 The original Carrara marble fountain surrounded by four dolphins was demolished in the 1930s when President Gerardo Machado (1871–1939) built an underground parking lot here.
 Today the square's surrounding structures vary wildly in condition, though all of them are noteworthy.
 Don't miss the splendid view west down Calle Brasil (Teniente Rey) to the Capitolio.

-The impressive mansion on the square's southwestern corner is the Casa de los Condes de Jaruco (1733–37), the former seat of the Fondo Cubano de Bienes Culturales (BFC; Cuba's version of the National Endowment for
+The impressive mansion on the square's southwestern corner is the Casa de los Condes de Jaruco (1733–37), the former seat of the Fondo Cubano de Bienes Culturales (BFC; Cuba's version of the National Endowment for the Arts).

-On the square's southeastern corner, the Palacio Viena Hotel (also known as the Palacio Cueto) is a 1906 art-nouveau gem that was occupied by several dozen families after the Revolution.
+On the square's southeastern corner, the Palacio Viena Hotel (also known as the Palacio Cueto) is a 1906 Art Nouveau gem that was occupied by several-dozen families after the Revolution.
 The intense floral relief sculpture and stained-glass windows are still intact, if a little sooty, on all five stories.
 This building has perennially been under renovation, and it's anybody's guess when the grand structure will once again take its place in the square.

 In the 18th-century Casa del Conde San Estéban de Cañongo (Calle San Ignacio 356), you'll find the Artesanías para Turismo workshop.
-Strangely, a permanent exhibition here presents Wallonia, French Belgium; and its industry, agriculture, as well as its most noteworthy comics like Tintin.
+Strangely, a permanent exhibition here presents Wallonia, French Belgium, and its industry and agriculture, as well as its most noteworthy comics like Tintin.
 Apparently the exhibition was granted after Belgian interests put up the money to restore the building.
 There would probably be much more exciting ways to use this prime property than a pedantic exhibit that ultimately gives little to the creative life of the community.